Mid City, Los Angeles

 Mid City (also Mid-City) is a neighborhood in Central Los Angeles, California.

 Attractions include restaurants and a post office named for singer Ray Charles, who had his recording studio in Mid City.
 The neighborhood hosts eleven public and private schools.
-The K Line from north-south is proposed to serve this area.
+A northern extension of the K Line from north-south is proposed to serve this area.

 Geography

 City of Los Angeles boundaries

 The City of Los Angeles Department of Transportation has posted Mid City signage to mark the area.
 City installed signs are at the following intersections (from east to west): Hoover Street and Washington Boulevard, Vermont Avenue and Pico Boulevard, Western Avenue and Pico Boulevard, Normandie Avenue and the Santa Monica Freeway, and La Brea Avenue and the Santa Monica Freeway.

 Google Maps

 Google Maps outlines an area labeled "Mid City" that roughly runs from Hoover Street on the east to La Cienega Boulevard and Robertson Boulevard on the west.
 The north is roughly bordered by Olympic Boulevard, and the Santa Monica Freeway is on the south.